cyberconnecthq/cyberconnect-docs/docs/get_started.md

 ---
 # Get Started

-CyberConnect offers three ways to integrate with: querying CyberConnect Indexer GraphQL endpoints, embedding a CyberConnect Button, or using CyberConnect JavaScript SDK.
-In this article, we will use CyberConnect JavaScript SDK for demonstration.
+CyberConnect offers three ways to interact with: using CyberConnect JavaScript SDK, embedding a CyberConnect Button, and querying CyberConnect Indexer GraphQL endpoints.
+You can follow or unfollow one address through SDK or CyberConnect Button and query the result by Indexer endpoints.

+For details of three integration methods, please check [JavaScript SDK](./Apis/installation), [CyberConnect Indexer](./Apis/about_indexer) and [CyberConnect Button](./Apis/follow_button) sections.

+## CyberConnect Starter Project

-In this article, we will go through the integration using the CyberConnect starter project.
+We will go through the integration using the CyberConnect starter project.
 You can download, run and change the code freely from our [Github repo](https://github.com/cyberconnecthq/cyberconnect-starter).

-For details of all three integration methods, please check [JavaScript SDK](./Apis/installation), [CyberConnect Indexer](./Apis/about_indexer) and [CyberConnect Button](./Apis/follow_button) sections.

-## CyberConnect Starter Project

 ### Environment Setup